mudimurtala/BuildAndLearn/quantic/sales/README.md

 2. Find any files where the sales are more than 10% different than the average.
 3. Return the product, the average, and the files where the sales vary by 10%.

+4 - I've put read_sales_data and compare_product_sales in a file named analyze_data.py.
+Write a program that uses the functions to highlight in yellow any product in one of the Excel files with sales differing by 10%.